 Mark Clothing: Clothing, especially outerwear, should be marked with your child’s name.

 Shoes: Campers should wear shoes that are appropriate for athletic activities.
-It is not advisable for campers to wear slides, flip-flops or croc-styles shoes.
+It is not advisable for campers to wear slides, flip-flops or croc-style shoes.

 YOUR CHILD’S BELONGINGS